me3zaAKAgoat/42cursus/chores.md

 - Taking up the example in the section above, it goes without saying that 4 0 becomes less convenient than 3 2, as for the first 4 moves are performed while for the second 3 !!!!!!!!!!!!!!
 - there's a fatal error in my output as for every rrr and rr i print ra rb rr and rra rrb rrr
 - have a find best move function for kicking elements that dont belong to LIS from A to B but efficiently
+  - check what's the issue with the best move to b function? it all cases its more costly than iterating and kicking with no optimization.